 - Explain how these principles and methods can be exploited in research projects to answer scientific questions.

-- Understand the basic idea of how to plan and carry out project-oriented experimental work from problem definition to final report.
+- Understand the basic idea of how to plan and carry out project-oriented experimental work from hypothesis generation to final report.

-- Describe selected central principles of ethics philosophy of science.
+- Describe selected central principles of ethics and philosophy of science.

 - Describe standards of Responsible Conduct of Research with particular focus on biotechnological problems.

-- Plan and carry out a project in the field of biotechnology combining general methods in molecular biology.
+- Plan and carry out a research project in the field of biology/biotechnology combining general methods in molecular biology.